-Inflammation can show up in different ways in a baby.
-It can show up as insomnia, wheezing, rashes, eczema, fussiness, restlessness and unhappiness, and also infant colic: the severe digestive pain that repeats nearly every day in about 20% of babies, starting at 2-3 weeks after childbirth and resolving at between 3-4 months of age.
+By infant colic we mean the severe digestive pain that occurs nearly every day for several hours in about 20% of babies, starting at 2-3 weeks after childbirth and resolving at between 3-4 months of age.

 Because it is fairly common (20-40% of all babies worldwide) infant colic has been normalized.
 Instead of receiving useful information, and being informed that this is actually a red flag and serious sign of future problems, parents are patted on the back and assured that colic is normal and will pass.

 Another area of research has looked into the intestinal flora of colicky and non-colicky infants.
 It turns out that the intestinal flora of colicky babies is colonized by fewer strains of helpful bacteria and yeasts compared to the flora of non-colicky infants.
 The “depleted” flora of colicky babies makes their intestines more permeable and more prone to inflammation.

 Research shows that the quality of the intestinal flora is better in babies who have been born vaginally and who are breastfed and that these babies have less infant colic.
 However, not all vaginally born and breastfed babies are free of infant colic–far from it.